NASA-IMPACT/veda-config/README.md

 ​VEDA is a dashboard to explore data.

-VEDA is organized around datasets and discoveries.
+VEDA is organized around datasets and data stories.
 A Dataset represents a piece of geo-referenced data displayed as a set of related layers on a map.
-Discoveries are long form pieces of content that tell a story about some interesting portion of the data.
+Data Stories are long form pieces of content that tell a story about some interesting portion of the data.

 ## Getting started